carmenbianca/report-liferay/report.md

 Once these steps are through, the findings are assessed to determine their applicability to this internship.

-The rationale for choosing this method is hopefully self-explanatory.
-There are available products, and they need to be analysed.
+This method of available product analysis is chosen due to the need to evaluate the quality of the available products.
+Reading third-party reviews is an additional step to verify the research's findings.

 ## Requirements analysis